steinv/myenergi-app/README.md

  * [demo on heroku](https://myenergi-backend.herokuapp.com/zappi)
  * [readme backend](backend/README.md)

-Application hosted on heroku (please mind that the first request may take a while, heroku puts my container to sleep when it's not been used for 30 minutes)
+Application hosted as Spring Native image on heroku.
+Heroku puts my container to sleep when it's not been used for 30 minutes.
+Using a native image reduces the startup time significantly

 ## Frontend